weder96/AWS-Certified-Solutions-Architect-Associate-SAA-C03/README.md

 [AWS Certified Solutions Architect - Associate (SAA-C03) Exam Guide](https://d1.awsstatic.com/training-and-certification/docs-sa-assoc/AWS-Certified-Solutions-Architect-Associate_Exam-Guide_C03.pdf)

+This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
+Ideally, you should reference this guide while working through the following material:

+1. Stephane Maarek's [Ultimate AWS Certified Solutions Architect Associate 2021 course](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c03/?couponCode=DEC_22_GET_STARTED) (permanent discount available through this link)
+A Cloud Guru's [AWS Certified Solutions Architect Associate SAA-C02](https://acloud.guru/learn/aws-certified-solutions-architect-associate) course

+2. The FAQs for the most critical services, included in the recommended reading list below

+3. Tutorials Dojo's [AWS Certified Solutions Architect Associate](https://www.udemy.com/course/aws-certified-solutions-architect-associate-amazon-practice-exams-saa-c03/) Practice Exams

+4. Andrew Brown's [AWS Certified Solutions Architect](https://www.youtube.com/watch?v=Ia-UEYYR44s) - Associate 2020 (PASS THE EXAM!) | Ad-Free Course

+Notes: If at any point you find yourself feeling uncertain of your progress and in need of more time, you can postpone your AWS exam date.
+Be sure to also keep up with the ongoing discussions in [r/AWSCertifications](https://www.reddit.com/r/AWSCertifications/) as you will find relevant exam tips, studying material, and advice from other exam takers.

+Before experimenting with AWS, it's very important to be sure that you know what is [free tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) and what isn't.

+Relevant Free Tier FAQs can be found here.
+Finally, Udemy often has their courses go on sale from time to time.
+It might be worth waiting to purchase either the Tutorial Dojo practice exam or Stephane Maarek's course depending on how urgently you need the content.

 # Introduction
 The AWS Certified Solutions Architect - Associate (SAA-C03) exam is intended for individuals who perform in a solutions architect role.
 The exam validates a candidate’s ability to use AWS technologies to design